 - The green fee of a course will also influence your tipping.
 You should expect to tip more, for example, at a $100-per-round course than at a $25-per-round course.

 Not all golf courses require tips.
 Some even forbid it.
+In some parts of the world, gratuities of all kinds are unusual.
 Therefore, it's a good idea if planning a stay at a resort or a visit to a swanky club to call ahead and ask.

 And there are plenty of golf courses where tipping isn't expected.
 For example:

 - Tipping is unusual at municipal courses.
-Many municipal courses do not have a bag drop, for example, or cart jockeys to help you following the round.
+Most municipal courses and many daily-fee courses do not require or expect their employees to be tipped.

 More likely, the bag drop attendee and cart return staff are the only folks you'll have to tip at a typical golf course, outside of food and drink.